treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 The **Shift+Tab** functionality is basically a fancy wrapper around [using `textwrap.dedent`][dedent]: it dedents the current code block while keeping the cursor over the same character it was at before.

+The **Ctrl+N** and **Ctrl+F** shortcuts make it easier for me to grab an example data structure to work with when teaching.

 In addition to the above changes, I also modify my color scheme to work nicely with my Solarized Light color scheme in Vim.

 ## I created a pyrepl-hacks library for this

-My PYTHONSTARTUP file became so messy that I ended up creating a [pyrepl-hacks library][] to help me with these modifications.
+My PYTHONSTARTUP file became so messy that I ended up creating a [pyrepl-hacks library][pyrepl-hacks] to help me with these modifications.

 [My PYTHONSTARTUP file][my pythonstartup] now looks pretty much like this: